Isabella I of Castile: Early years

-The noblemen, anxious for power, confronted King Henry, demanding that his younger half-brother Alfonso be named his successor.
-They even went so far as to ask Alfonso to seize the throne.
-The nobles, now in control of Alfonso and claiming that he was the true heir, clashed with King Henry's forces at the Second Battle of Olmedo in 1467.
-The battle was a draw.
-King Henry agreed to recognize Alfonso as his heir presumptive, provided that he would marry his daughter, Princess Joanna.
-Soon after he was named Prince of Asturias, Isabella's younger brother Alfonso died in July 1468, likely of the plague.
+In 1464, Henry awarded Beltrán de la Cueva, a royal favorite, mastership of the Order of Santiago, angering a faction of the Castilian nobility headed by Juan Pacheco, Alfonso Carrillo de Acuña, and Pedro Girón.
+Desiring to depose Henry and establish Infante Alfonso on the throne, Pacheco and his followers circulated rumors that Infanta Joanna was actually the child of Beltrán de la Cueva and demanded that Alfonso be named the King's heir.
+Henry yielded to the demands of the nobles and designated Alfonso his successor, with the stipulation that the Infante eventually marry Joanna to ensure that they both would receive the crown.

+However, Henry hesitated to fulfill all of the magnates' wishes, especially with regards to government reform, causing relations to sour.
+In February 1465, he renounced Alfonso as his heir and commanded Beltrán to mobilize a royal army.
+Civil war broke out in June 1465 after Carrillo, Pacheco, and other agitators conducted a ceremonial deposition-in-effigy of Henry outside the city of Avila and crowned Alfonso as a rival king.
+In 1467, the nobles clashed with Henry's forces at the Second Battle of Olmedo, which concluded as a draw.
+A month after the battle, rebels liberated Isabella from Henry's control and she returned to Arévalo to tend to her mother.
+Regarding his younger half-sister as a neutral party in the civil war, Henry decreed in November that Isabella could travel freely.
+Alfonso eventually joined his mother and sister in Arévalo and, in a document he signed as "King of Castile and León" on 8 December 1467, awarded Isabella the town of Medina del Campo.

+Alfonso died at the age of fourteen in July 1468.
 The nobles who had supported him suspected poisoning.
 As she had been named in her brother's will as his successor, the nobles asked Isabella to take his place as champion of the rebellion.
 However, support for the rebels had begun to wane, and Isabella preferred a negotiated settlement to continuing the war.
-She met with her elder half-brother Henry at Toros de Guisando and they reached a compromise: the war would stop, King Henry would name Isabella his heir-presumptive instead of his daughter Joanna, and Isabella would not marry without her half-brother's consent, but he would not be able to force her to marry against her will.
+She met with Henry at Toros de Guisando and they reached a compromise: the war would stop, Henry would name Isabella his heir presumptive instead of his daughter Joanna, and Isabella would not marry without her half-brother's consent, but he would not be able to force her to marry against her will.
 Isabella's side came out with most of what the nobles desired, though they did not go so far as to officially depose King Henry; they were not powerful enough to do so, and Isabella did not want to jeopardize the principle of fair inherited succession, since it was upon this idea that she had based her argument for legitimacy as heir-presumptive.